To Paradise: Critical reception

-To Paradise has received mixed reviews.
-Critics praised the book as "ambitious".
+To Paradise received mixed reviews.
+Two critics praised the book as "ambitious".
 Gish Jen, in The New York Times, wrote that the novel "[tackled] major American questions and [answered] them in an original, engrossing way".
 Maggie Doherty qualified her praise for the book's ambition, writing that despite Yanagihara's goals, the novel was nevertheless her "least successful".

 In a negative review written for The Wall Street Journal, Sam Sacks contrasted To Paradise with Yanagihara's second book, writing that, despite being "as big and grueling and terror-strewn as its predecessor", To Paradise "is strangely lifeless".
 Sacks further remarked that, unlike A Little Life, To Paradise is "boring".
 He also questioned the role of including an alternative history of same-sex marriage in the United States, referring to it as "just randomly switching stuff around".
 Sacks compared the presence and purpose of the speculative history unfavorably to explorations of gender, sexuality, and related themes in other works – including The Left Hand of Darkness and The Sparsholt Affair.